-- The representative from the Admission Authority begins by explaining why your child has not been offered a place at your preferred school.
-If you wish to ask any questions about what has been said you may do so. - The Chairman will then invite you to present your case.
-Remember that the Panel will have read all the documents in advance so it is not essential to go over everything in detail.
+- The Chairman will then invite you to summarise the key aspects of your case, remember that the Panel will have read all the documents in advance, so it is not essential to go over everything in detail.
 The Panel and the Admission Authority representative may then ask you questions if they need more information. - The Chairman will ask you if you feel that you have had the opportunity to present your case and all the information that you wish the Panel to take into account in reaching its decision, as once the summing up has taken place there is no further opportunity for either side to add to their case. - The hearing finishes with the Admission Authority representative, and then you, having a chance to sum up. - At the end of the hearing you and the Admission Authority representative will be removed from the hearing while the Appeal Panel considers the case in private.
 The Clerk will stay behind to record the Panel's decision.
 (Please be aware that where several appeals for the same school are being held, decisions will not be made on individual cases until all of the appeals have been heard).